At a glance

 The goal: To help develop self-awareness, make decisions, and see other people’s perspective.

-Keep in mind: It might help to make a chart with categories like “Waiting my turn” and “Staying calm when doing something I don’t like.”
+Keep in mind: It might help to make a chart of positive behaviors.
+It could have categories like “Waiting my turn” and “Staying calm when doing something I don’t like.”
 After the activity, get everyone to rate themselves.
 Then talk about what’s been working well and what they want to improve on.

 Ready to learn more about social-emotional development?
 Find out which social-emotional skills to expect at different ages.
+Learn common myths about social-emotional learning.
 You can also watch this video for more ideas.

 Simple, fun games can help kids learn to cope with feelings, set goals, and get along with others.